-In the face of everyday stress, the adrenal gland produces more adrenaline, which can lead to an increase in the production of testosterone and dihydrotestosterone (DHT).
+In the face of everyday stress, the adrenal gland produces more adrenaline, leading to an increase in the production of testosterone and dihydrotestosterone (DHT).
 If you do not have enough other hormones to counterbalance this, it can lead to hair not being as healthy as it should be.

-A diet rich in protein, vitamins and minerals is essential for healthy hair and hair growth.
+A diet rich in protein, vitamins, and minerals is essential for healthy hair and hair growth.
 The hair follicle is a nonessential tissue and, therefore, one of the last tissues to receive nutritional substances.
-Therefore, any long-term deficiencies may lead to premature hair loss.
+Thus, any long-term deficiencies may lead to premature hair loss.

-Excessive use of aerosol sprays, hair dyes, hair irons or curlers may result in damaged hair in the long term.
-Men and women who find their healthy hair is being affected may want to reconsider the products that they’re using on their hair and scalp, and consider other nutritional supplements and healthier styling methods.
+Excessive use of aerosol sprays, hair dyes, hair irons, or curlers may result in damaged hair in the long term.
+Men and women who find their healthy hair are being affected may want to reconsider the products they're using on their hair and scalp and consider other nutritional supplements and healthier styling methods.

 Smoking can affect healthy hair growth.
-Cigarette smoking has been shown to cause poor circulation, which can affect the amount of blood flow available to the hair follicles of the scalp.
+Cigarette smoking has been shown to cause poor circulation, affecting the amount of blood flow available to the scalp's hair follicles.